The Complete Guide

 Foundation

 Address your most critical gaps first.
-For most government agencies, this means establishing or updating the compliance infrastructure that federal funders require and initiating the NICRA process if applicable.
+For most organizations, this means establishing or updating the financial and compliance infrastructure that federal funders require and initiating the NICRA process if applicable.

 • Develop or update written policies and procedures aligned with 2 CFR 200